MogomotsiFM/aws-3-tier-app-architecture/README.md

 # AWS 3-tier app architecture
-The plan is to create all the resources required for a three-tier architecture.
+The plan is to create all the resources required for a three-tier architecture using AWS CloudFormation.
 This includes a VPC, public and private subnets, an Internet Gateway, security groups, application load balancer, and routing tables.
-We want to create all the resources using
-AWS CloudFormation.
 ## Plan
 - Create an architecture with one public and one private subnet,
 - Make it highly available by creating public and private subnets in multiple availability zones,